SalahZITOUNI/SpaceSense_P_T/README.md

 6. **Testing the back-end features without using docker:**

-To test the application without Docker, you'll need to set up a virtual environment:
+To test the application without Docker, you'll need to set up a virtual environment in your repository location:

    ```bash
     python -m venv venv    #on windows